uqlibrary/technology-training/README.md

  3. Once you are happy with the changes, commit and push them to this repository.

+If you use the "Visual Mode" to edit Quarto files, please make sure you use the "Tight List" setting in order to avoid blank space and keep files consistent.
+(In "File - Preferences - Settings", search for `quarto.visualEditor.defaultListSpacing` and switch from the default "spaced" to "tight".

 If you are editing manuals for R or Python workshops, please read the "Computational documents" section below.

 ### Computational documents